Risks vs. Benefits of Medications: How to Know?

 How critical is the medication to your treatment plan?
 How serious are the side effects?
 What would happen if you did not use the treatment?
 Ask your healthcare provider to discuss your different treatment options and the pros and cons of each option.

-- Discuss your medical conditions with your provider.
+Consider what medical conditions you have that would make medication side effects dangerous.
+Discuss your medical conditions (for example: migraine headaches, type 2 diabetes or psoriasis) with your provider.
 There may be a possibility of adverse interactions (called a drug-disease interaction) for any new medication that you may be prescribed.
-Consider what medical conditions you may have that would make medication side effects dangerous.

 - For example, if you have a history of stomach ulcers you should not take a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen (Advil, Motrin) for pain as it may lead to stomach or intestinal bleeding.
 You may want to use an alternative pain reliever, such as acetaminophen, for pain.

-- Do you have specific drug allergies - for example, penicillin?
+- Do you have specific drug allergies - for example, penicillin or a seizure medicine?
 Your doctor can possibly choose from other drug classes to lessen your risk.

-- Do you have diabetes, depression or seizure disorders?
+- Do you have a mental health diagnosis like depression or anxiety?
 Many different types of medical conditions can make certain medications more risky, so be sure to tell your doctor about your full medical history.

 6. Can you afford the prescribed medication?

-It is important to discuss cost issues with your healthcare provider.
+It is important to discuss the cost of medications with your healthcare provider.
 Do not feel embarrassed or ashamed if you cannot afford your medication.
 Healthcare is expensive, and there are many people who do not have adequate health insurance or funds to cover their medications costs.
 In the U.S., the price of medical care and medications is some of the highest in the world.

-- Your healthcare provider may be able to direct you to special programs, social workers, or a manufacturer, coupon or assistance programs that can help you afford your medication.
+- Your healthcare provider may be able to direct you to special programs, social workers, a manufacturer assistance program, or a drug discount coupon that can help you afford your medication.

-- Be sure to tell your healthcare provider that you prefer generic medications over brand names.
+- Be sure to tell your healthcare provider if you prefer generic medications over brand names.
 Generic medicines usually are much more affordable than the brand.
+Thew pharmacist can usually make this substitution, so ask them if needed.

 - If you find that you must skip medications partially or completely due to costs, do not hesitate to talk to your doctor or pharmacist who may be able to offer more affordable alternatives.